-United States concrete superplasticizer market grew at a CAGR of 11% during 2011-2018.
+United States concrete superplasticizer market grew at a CAGR of 10% during 2014-2019.
 A superplasticizer is a class of admixtures called “water-reducers” which are used to lower the mix water requirement of concrete.
 Normal water-reducers based on lignosulphonic acids, hydroxycarboxylic acids or processed carbohydrates can reduce water requirements by around 12 to 25 %.
 Superplasticizers are chemically different from normal water-reducers and can reduce water content by around 40%.
 In normal cement paste, large irregular agglomerates of cement particles predominate in the water suspension.
 The addition of a superplasticizer causes them to disperse.
 Concrete super plasticizer were first introduced in the United States in the mid-1970s and are broadly classified in four groups, viz, sulphonated melamine-formaldehyde condensates (SMF), sulphonated naphthalene-formaldehyde condensates (SNF), modified lignosulphonates (MLS), and polycarboxylate ether (PC).
+Looking forward, the United States concrete superplasticizer market is expected to continue its strong growth during the next five years.

 IMARC Group’s latest report provides a deep insight into the United States concrete superplasticizer market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the United States concrete superplasticizer market in any manner.